 So what can you do when you have lots of tomatoes in your garden?
 What dishes can you quickly prepare to take advantage of your bumper crop?

-You could can tomatoes or roast them but that’s a lot of work (cleaning the jars, blanching the tomatoes, peeling them, sealing the jars etc.) You may not be up to that!
+Besides making tomato sauce, you could roast and can them but that’s a lot of work (cleaning the jars, blanching the tomatoes, peeling them, sealing the jars, etc.) You may not be up to that!
 You could make a big tomato salad but how many tomatoes can you eat?
 A summer favorite in our house is “bruschetta”.
 Seasoned diced tomatoes with fresh basil on toasted french bread!
 Yum!
-But again, what to do after you run out of baguette?
+But again, what to do after you run out of baguettes?

 So here is the recipe.

 - 2 medium cucumbers (peeled, seeded and roughly chopped)

 - ½ cup fresh basil leaves

 - 4 Tbl red wine vinegar

 - 4 Tbl virgin olive oil